 Current licensees shall ensure that products manufactured on and after July 1st, 2019 meet the requirements of API 5CT 10th edition in order to be monogrammed.

 Also, effective July 1st, 2019, API 5CT audits will be conducted to the 10th edition of the document.

-Specification 5CT and Technical Report 5C is available on API’s new Compass Platform.
+Specification 5CT and Technical Report 5C3 are available on API’s new Compass Platform.
 A Compass subscription gives you organization-wide, 24/7 access to all of the API standards and specifications you need to ensure, safety, compliance and interoperability.
 With a subscription on Compass, you are ensured consistent and up-to-date access to the latest API standards.
 For additional information please use the e-mail firstname.lastname@example.org.